Top 5 Things You Should Know About NSAIDs (Non-Steroidal Anti-Inflammatory Drugs)

 What Are the Top 5 Things You Should Know About NSAIDs?

 Nonsteroidal anti-inflammatory drugs (NSAIDs) might possibly be the number one medication worldwide, with more than 70 million prescriptions written each year and 30 billion doses of NSAIDs being consumed annually in the United States alone.
-These drugs have become the first-line defense for the general public for any and all aches and pains!
-But is there a downside to these drugs that the drug companies aren’t telling you?
+These drugs have become the first-line defense for the general public for any and all aches and pains.
+But is there a downside to them that the drug companies aren’t telling you?
 Let’s dig in…

 #1: NSAIDs Block Inflammation Which Helps Pain and Swelling

 To simplify, any trauma that happens to orthopedic tissue (tendon, ligament, cartilage, bone or muscle) stimulates an immune response that brings inflammation and causes localized pain.
 This is known as the inflammatory response.
 NSAIDs function to reduce this and effectively reduce the local swelling and pain.
 Here is a simple diagram illustrating this concept.
 NSAIDs act on enzymes called cyclo-oxygenase enzyme (COX) and inhibit their action in creating another compound called prostaglandins(PG) (1).
 NSAIDs are COX inhibitors and therefore reduce the production of PGs and this is reduces the local swelling and pain experienced with injuries.

 Should NSAIDs be taken to reduce pain for fractures?